JEDI Configuration Files: Content¶

 Here is an example YAML file showing how to specify the creation of an output file from IODA.

-Used to define the assimilation window for many applications, such as MakeObs, HofX, and EnsHofX.
+Used to define the assimilation window for many applications, such as Variational, EDA, LocalEnsembleDA, MakeObs, HofX, EnsHofX.

-Specifies parameters, variables, and control flags used to define how the cost function should be calculated.
+Specifies parameters, variables, and control flags used to define how the cost function should be calculated (read more on existing cost functions here).

-This tells oops which algorithm to use for minimizing the cost function, specified by the variable algorithm.
-Valid options include DRGMRESR, DRIPCG, GMRESR, IPCG, SaddlePoint, RPCG, DRPCG, DRPFOM, LBGMRESR, DRPLanczos, PCG, PLanczos, RPLanczos, MINRES, and FGMRES.
+This tells oops which algorithm to use for minimizing the cost function, specified by the key algorithm.
+Valid options include DRGMRESR, DRIPCG, GMRESR, IPCG, SaddlePoint, RPCG, DRPCG, DRPFOM, LBGMRESR, DRPLanczos, PCG, PLanczos, RPLanczos, MINRES, and FGMRES (more on minimizers here).

 Used to specify the name, path, format, frequency, and other attributes of any output files that the application may produce.